rails-api/active_model_serializers/docs/ARCHITECTURE.md

 Internally, if no serializer can be found in the controller, the resource is not decorated by ActiveModelSerializers.

-If the collection serializer (ArraySerializer) cannot identify a serializer for a resource in its collection, it raises [`NoSerializerError`](https://github.com/rails-api/active_model_serializers/issues/1191#issuecomment-142327128) which is rescued in `ActiveModel::Serializer::Reflection#build_association` which sets the association value directly:
+If the collection serializer (CollectionSerializer) cannot identify a serializer for a resource in its collection, it throws [`:no_serializer`](https://github.com/rails-api/active_model_serializers/issues/1191#issuecomment-142327128).
+For example, when caught by `Reflection#build_association`, the association value is set directly:

 ```ruby
 reflection_options[:virtual_value] = association_value.try(:as_json) || association_value